 Being short is no picnic.
-In a society that values height, short stature can cause a number of disadvantages for people.
+In a society that values height, short stature can cause a number of disadvantages.
 Nowadays there are a number of treatments that promise to make us taller and improve our general health.
 However, it is important to examine all aspects of these treatments before beginning any of them.
-What is it in our bodies that helps us to grow?
+What is it in our bodies that help us to grow?
 Is it really possible to increase our height when we are adults?
 Let’s discuss the answers to these questions in detail.

-Finally, HGH injections might cause adverse side effects in the patient.
-Minor side effects can entail swelling and irritation around the injection site, changes in mood, and pain in the joints and muscles.
-More severe effects might include elevated blood sugar and pressure on the brain.
+Finally, HGH injections might cause adverse side effects.
+Minor side effects include swelling and irritation around the injection site, mood changes, pain in the joints and muscles, etc. More severe effects might include elevated blood sugar and pressure on the brain.
 The most severe side effect that has been noted is that HGH injections caused death in some individuals with Prader-Willi Syndrome.
 However, those children were also extremely overweight and suffered from lung infection or difficulty breathing.

-In addition, the initial surgery requires a stay in the hospital of one to three days, and during the distraction and consolidation phases the patient must have regular physical therapy and X-rays.
+In addition, the initial surgery requires a stay in the hospital of one to three days, and during the distraction and consolidation phases, the patient must have regular physical therapy and X-rays.
 With an external fixator, treatment and healing time can take two months per centimeter of new bone.
 Even after the consolidation phase is complete, patients may have to wear a cast on the limb to make sure that the new bone is protected.
 Furthermore, some doctors say that the pain from the procedure is easily manageable with pain medication.
 However, a number of previous patients have described the experience as excruciating.
 Also, while doctors say that there is not a large risk of complications arising from the surgery, according to an article from the journal International Orthopaedics dated 2006, complications such as hip problems, unbalanced or uneven limbs, nerve damage, or paralysis frequently occur.
 Other possible complications include tissue damage and bone defects.
-If these problems are not corrected before the new bone hardens, it can require more surgery and time in the hospital for patients.
 Finally, after all the trouble and expense of the procedure, the average height increase for most patients is only two to four inches.

-The best choice is to examine all the options and discuss them with your doctor before beginning a course of treatment.
-You have to decide for yourself if the procedure is worth the risk, pain, effort and expense.
+The best choice is to examine all the options and discuss them with your doctor before beginning any treatment.
+You have to decide for yourself if the procedure is worth the risk, pain, effort, and expense.
 Also, it may be a good idea to take your overall physical health into consideration.
-Many people have found that a healthy diet and lifestyle, along with regular exercise and a natural HGH supplement improves their general health and makes them feel better about themselves and their height.
+Many people have found that a healthy diet and lifestyle, along with regular physical exercise and a natural HGH supplement improve their general health and make them feel better about themselves and their height.
 The benefits of HGH supplements include the fact that they are available over the counter, for a more reasonable price than hormone injections, and include only natural ingredients that stimulate the pituitary gland to produce more HGH without the need for artificial material.
-They have the potential positively to help with overall physical wellness.
-Despite all the disadvantages that can come with being short in our society, perhaps the most important question to answer is how we can feel the best about ourselves, both in terms of health and of stature.